mermaid-js/mermaid/docs/classDiagram.md

     class Animal
     Vehicle <|-- Car
 ```

+Naming convention: a class name should be composed of alphanumeric (unicode allowed) and underscore characters.

 ## Defining Members of a class

 UML provides mechanisms to represent class members, such as attributes and methods, and additional information about them.